SYNQ-Technologies/public-docs/docs/radio/installation.md

 ### Donor Radios
 1. Confirm the location uses a SYNQ [supported radio model](./intro.md#supported-radio-models).
-2. You will need two radios complete do the installation.
+2. You will need two radios to complete the installation.
    - **Radio #1** is the "donor" radio that remains permanently docked/connected inside the radio kit.
    - **Radio #2** is for testing the system and can be returned when installation completes.
 3. Verify that the radios are on the channel, frequency, and privacy code used at this location.
+4. Verify that the radios are able to communicate with each other.
+   1. Turn both radios on.
+   2. Press the push-to-talk button on **Radio #1** and say a test phrase like "testing-testing 1-2-3".
+You should be able to hear the message on **Radio #2**.
+   3. Repeat from **Radio #2** to confirm it can communicate with **Radio #1**.
-4. Disable the "Roger Beep" feature on the **Radio #1** (if applicable).
+5. Disable the "Roger Beep" feature on the **Radio #1** (if applicable).

 :::important
 The donor radio needs to be in good working condition.